 Use templates for communicating with applicants so that they never have to wait too long for a response or an invitation.
 Only when a candidate has agreed to a meeting will your colleagues receive an automated calendar entry.

-How to Verify the Success of Your Application Management
+How to Verify the Success of Applicant Tracking System

 Personio generates tracking links for your jobs page so that you know where your (best) candidates are coming from.
 The software automatically tags applicants with the individual channels where you have published your job advertisements as part of the ATS recruitment process.